Gluten Free Pop Tarts Recipe

 4. Brown sugar cinnamon: A classic childhood favorite is brown sugar, butter, cinnamon, tapioca flour, and vanilla.

-FAQs about rolling gluten free pastry dough
+helpful tips on rolling gluten free pastry dough

 Rolling gluten-free pastry dough can be a challenge; here are some frequently asked questions about rolling the dough: